-6. Step Two - Calculating the Backdated Employee Contribution
+7. Step Two - Calculating the Backdated Employee Contribution and Service.

-6.1 Once you have gathered the evidence and processed it you are ready to move to the calculation stage: this should enable you to work out the contributions the individual will have to make and the service it will purchase in the scheme.

-It will also enable you to complete the forms for Teachers Pension and provide the information necessary of the audit trail for the DfES.

-- 6.2 To calculate the backdated employee contributions, you need information on the earnings in each year claimed (use the evidence) and the full-time equivalent salary for each of those years (select table on page 3 in the appendix).
+- 7.1 Once you have gathered the evidence and processed it you are ready to move to the calculation stage: this should enable you to work out the contributions the individual will have to make and the service it will purchase in the scheme.
+It will also enable you to complete the forms for Teachers Pension and provide the information necessary of the audit trail for the Department. - 7.2 To calculate the backdated employee contributions, you need information on the earnings in each year claimed (use the evidence) and the full-time equivalent salary for each of those years (use the attachments).
 You can calculate the part time proportion (as a percentage) by dividing the earnings by the FTE to get a fraction and multiply by 100 to get a percentage.
-You then put this information in the "Model settlement" and it will calculate the backdated employee contributions for you.
-(Page 8 in the appendix show an illustration of the page you will work on, and page 9).
-With the same information use the formula to calculate the years of pensionable service to be credited.
-Shown on page 10 in this guidance. - 6.3 Tracking an individual's pensionable earnings year by year is not likely to be practicable in the vast majority of cases because the records will not be available.
+You then put this information in the "Settlement Model" and it will calculate the backdated employee contributions for you.
+With the same information use the formula to calculate the years of pensionable service to be credited. - 7.3 Tracking an individual's pensionable earnings year by year is not likely to be practicable in the vast majority of cases because the records will not be available.
 So the most frequently used method is likely to be based on one annual pensionable earnings figure at the end of the reinstatement period or current salary.
 You will need the part-time proportion as described above.
-This may have been the same throughout the period or, where it varied, an average across the total period can be calculated or using the last year in the blocks for each variation and again totaling the contributions owed. - 6.4 The "Model settlement" is available in the GAD SPREADSHEET MODEL TO ASSIST IN CALCULATING CONTRIBUTIONS REQUIRED TO REINSTATE SERVICE.
-The website also provides information on how to use the model -Guidance on the use of the GAD SPREADSHEET MODEL.
-The TPS contribution (employee) rate required by the Model settlement is 6% for all years and the tax rate would normally be 22%.
-Explanation in the appendix page 25.
+This may have been the same throughout the period or, where it varied, an average across the total period can be calculated or using the last year in the blocks for each variation and again totaling the contributions owed. - 7.4 Some individuals will have provided all the evidence of their earnings and FTE for each year may be available and they have asked if you will work it out exactly.
+In these cases it is possible to use the Settlement model to do a calculation for each year.
+Then you will need to total the contributions.

+7.5 The "Model Settlement" is available in the GAD SPREADSHEET MODEL TO ASSIS IN CALCULATING CONTRIBUTIONS REQUIRED TO REINSTATE SERVICE.
+The website also provides information on how to use the model - guidance on the use of the GAD SPREADSHEET MODEL.
+The TPS contribution (employee) rate required by the model settlement is 6% for all years and the tax rate is 22%.
+A copy of the model page and the guidance is in the appendix page 24 onwards.